Online Education & Teaching Programs in California: Comparing Schools

 • Applicants must be at least 18 years old.

-California’s Bachelor’s Degree Programs
+Education Bachelor’s Programs Online

 If you want to become a teacher in California, earning a bachelor’s degree in education is the essential first step.
 These programs are typically completed in four years.
 They blend practical classroom experience with coursework that covers child psychology, classroom management, and curriculum design.